 Most commercial buildings are required to have a fire suppression system that uses water or chemicals to put the fire out.
 Fire suppression systems and sprinklers are an integral part of a fire safety plan – in the event of a fire, these systems will still be used to stop the fire and keep the building contents from burning.

 Combining FR fabric with a fire suppression system fights the fire on two fronts: The fire suppression system works to stop the fire.
-The FR fabric keeps the fire from spreading to the surrounding area, and by preventing the spread of fire it allows extra time for people in the building to escape and for firefighters to arrive on scene and put the fire out.
+The FR fabric keeps the fire from spreading to the surrounding area, allowing extra time for people in the building to escape and for firefighters to arrive on scene and put the fire out.

 Is Flame-Retardant Fabric Really Safer?